 - Mop the tile floors with the soapy water.
 Once you’re finished, follow up by mopping with plain hot water.

 - You can allow the floor to air-dry, but drying it with a clean cloth or towel will remove even more dirt and prevent water spots.

 How to Clean Ceramic Tile Grout

-Your ceramic tile floors will only look as good as the grout that holds it together.
-Homeowners can rent grout-cleaning machines from hardware stores that use hot steam to deep-clean the grout.
+Your ceramic tile floors will only look as good as the grout that holds them together.
+Homeowners can rent grout-cleaning machines from hardware stores that use hot steam to clean the grout thoroughly.
 If you want a DIY method, however, the best way to clean grout is detailed below:

 - Mix a bucket of water with powdered oxygen bleach according to the directions on the bottle.
 This effective type of bleach has a different chemical compound from chlorine bleach and is non-toxic and color-safe.
 You can usually find it in the cleaning aisle at any grocery or hardware store.